seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **Lady**
 The queen, madam,
-Desires your highness’ company.
+Desires your highness' company.

 **IMOGEN**
-Those things I bid you do, get them dispatch’d.
+Those things I bid you do, get them dispatch'd.
 I will attend the queen.

 **PISANIO**